 The problem of injuries is becoming more and more important not only because of its growth, but also because of the increasing weight of fatal injuries.
-Today, most economic developed and developing countries injuries occupy third place among causes of death population (after CVD and EIT), and the faces are more young, working age, they are leading in the structure of causes of death.
+Today, most eco n omic third developed and developing countries injuries occupy place among causes of death population (after CVD and EIT), and the faces are more young, working age, they are leading in the structure of causes of death.